koji8y/sage_vscode_environment/README.md

-SageMath environment for venv (and VSCode)
+SageMath environment for VSCode
 ====
+# Caution
+- Operations with `pip` in this environment modify python packages bundled with Sage and cannot be undone!

 # Prerequisites
 - Sage is installed and executable `sage` is on execution PATH.
     - See https://doc.sagemath.org/html/en/installation/binary.html